Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Ideal Body-Part Measurements

+Going further down the list of priorities, we can look at the ideal proportions for each muscle group.
 According to Dr. Casey Butts’ research, the first step is to measure (or estimate) the size of your waist.
-Ideally, you’d take your waist measurements at a body-fat percentage of roughly 9–15%.
-Using that waist measurement, you can then calculate the rest of your ideal proportions:
+Ideally, you’d take your waist measurements at a body-fat percentage of roughly 8–15%.
+Using that waist measurement, you can then calculate the rest of your ideal proportions.

-• Ideal waist circumference: you at 8–15% body fat.
-Measured at the narrowest point.
+• Ideal waist circumference: the size of your waist at 8–15% body fat, measured at the height of your belly button.

 • Ideal hip circumference: waist circumference × 1.25.
 Measured at the largest point.